Do Go On - 373 - The Star Wars Holiday Special

 No, I nailed it.

-It felt like that word just...
+It felt like that, you know, it felt like that word just blew away.

 I lost control of it.

-suddenly the entire mystique of Star Wars is gone.
+Suddenly the entire mystique of Star Wars is gone.

-It's like it's ruined all of Star Wars.
+He's like it's ruined all of Star Wars.

 All of one movie?